lmc-eu/spirit-design-system/CONTRIBUTING.md

 Fixes #<issue number>
 ```

-Breaking Change section should start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.
+Breaking Change section SHOULD start with the phrase "BREAKING CHANGE: " followed by a summary of the breaking change, a blank line, and a detailed description of the breaking change that also includes migration instructions.

 ### Revert commits

-If the commit reverts a previous commit, it should begin with `Revert: `, followed by the header of the reverted commit.
+If the commit reverts a previous commit, it SHOULD begin with `Revert: `, followed by the header of the reverted commit.

-The content of the commit message body should contain:
+The content of the commit message body SHOULD contain:

 - information about the SHA of the commit being reverted in the following format: `This reverts commit <SHA>`,
 - a clear description of the reason for reverting the commit message.